-NGR 2-2 (Military Publications-Department of Defense and Department of the Army Publications and Blank Forms-Requisition, Distribution, and Storage) was revised to (1) Delete the exception that unit libraries would not be maintained by detachments normally attached to another unit for administration and supply and specify that publications and blank forms necessary to the operation and mission will be maintained by all Army National Guard units and authorized activities.
+NGR 2-2 (Military Publications-Department of Defense and Department of the Army Publications and Blank Forms-Requisition.
+Distribution, and Storage) was revised to (1) Delete the exception that unit libraries would not be maintained by detachments normally attached to another unit for administration and supply and specify that publications and blank forms necessary to the operation and mission will be maintained by all Army National Guard units and authorized activities.
 (2) Include provision that new field and technical manuals issued to Officer Candidate School students, including revisions and changes, will be furnished by automatic distribution.
-It also identifies other schools that will receive publications.
+It also identifies other schools that will receive publications support and prescribes procedures for requisitioning such publications.